Dan Hicks MA (Oxon), Ph.D. (Bristol), MCIfA, FSA

 Dan teaches a range of papers for the BA Archaeology and Anthropology, the BA History of Art and the MSt in Archaeology, including the Nature of Archaeological and Anthropological Enquiry, Urbanisation and Change in Complex Societies, Landscape and Ecology, Introduction to World Archaeology and a hands-on optional paper Understanding Museums and Collections.
 He supervises doctoral students in the fields of historical archaeology, material culture studies, and contemporary archaeology.

-(including using museum collections to study the history of archaeology); and 3) the archaeology of the British landscape in comparative perspective (including changing conceptions of "heritage").
 Current activities include leading a research programme re-discovering the earliest archaeological collections made by Augustus Pitt-Rivers (funded by Arts Council England and ESRC, in partnership with the British Museum).
 With modern historian William Whyte, he is the General Editor of a series, A Cultural History of Objects, for Bloomsbury Publishers.

 From 2015, Dan directs the new AHRC Oxford University Museums Collaborative Doctoral Partnership